puyonexus/puyovs/README.md

 # $ open ./Client/PuyoVS.app
 # And on Windows, something like
 # $ .\Client\Release\PuyoVS.exe

-# TODO: Currently the build will not find its own assets.
-# You can copy the contents of the Test folder next to the binary.
-# In the case of macOS, copy it into the app bundle next to the PuyoVS executable.
-# This should be resolved in the future.
-Please be patient :)
 ```

 **Want code completion?** You can use any IDE with CMake support, like Qt Creator, Visual Studio, or CLion.
 In addition, on UNIX-like platforms, you can [generate a `compile_commands.json` database](https://cmake.org/cmake/help/latest/variable/CMAKE_EXPORT_COMPILE_COMMANDS.html) and use it with clangd.